 No cats or small/furry/feathered pets because she has a high interest in chasing wildlife in our yard (especially squirrels) and our cat doesn't want to be around her even indoors.
 (Update: the cat has come out a few times and gawked at her and Darcy followed her foster mom's lead and left the cat alone.
 I could tell she was interested, but she respected my opinion on how to handle the cat relationship.
 The cat still isn't sure and he only stayed out for a short while before heading back behind his dog-safe cat door.)

 Darcy likes to lean against you when you're petting her.
 It kind of melts our hearts a bit when she does that.
 She automatically sits for her dinner without being told and even goes directly to the corner of the kitchen that's "her" spot for receiving her bowl.
 She sits and waits patiently while we hand out bowls to the other dogs.
 Then when it's her turn, she licks her lips and gets a bit of a hop/bounce while we approach and place her bowl down.
 Dinner time!
 Yay!
 Our son keeps saying why is she still here?
 She's such a nice dog and loves to be petted and to lean against you.

-Darcy is about 3 years old and her weight is probably down to 65 lb now (from a high of 80 lb).
+Darcy is about 3-4 years old and her weight is probably down to about 67 lb now (from a high of 80 lb).
+We think closer to 60-64 lb would be a better weight for her as she's got just a bit of thickness left around her ribs, but she's definitely got the bounce back in her step and it's a joy to watch her trotting and playing now.
 We're thinking if you have kids, they should be age 10 and up due to her size and strength.
 She is solidly housebroken and has not had an accident in foster.